Ever walk up to one of those booths at the mall to buy a new phone? Don’t you just hate the pressure that those people try to put on you?

 - Ask directly for feedback – if you tell your email readers to click reply and ask you a question or leave you feedback, you’ll automatically start getting more emails.
 The more you interact with your readers, the better your rapport is with them.

-- Don’t obsess over spam triggers – yes, you should try to do your best to avoid using the obvious words that spam filters will pick up on, but just like when you are writing for people and not search engines, you are writing for subscribers and not spam filters.
+- Don’t obsess over spam triggers – yes, you should try to do your best to avoid using the obvious words that spam filters will pick up on, but just like you are writing for people and not search engines, you are writing for subscribers and not spam filters.
 Here’s a fairly recent list of the top 20 spam words you should avoid.

 - Use the rule of 7 – before you start selling anything to your readers, make sure you don’t do so until the 7th email.
-Typically if you send a handful of good emails that contain a lot of useful information first, you’ll increase your conversion rate.
+Typically, if you send a handful of good emails that contain a lot of useful information first, you’ll increase your conversion rate.

 Content marketing is truly the new way of selling.
 It’s effective because it takes the time to give prospects something they want for free before it asks them to buy.
 It’s all about teaching people to know, love and trust you.
-When you master this way of doing business can easily make a small fortune.
+When you master this way of doing business, you can easily make a small fortune.